New York City Waterfalls: Location and construction

-The sites chosen for the four waterfalls were the East River Esplanade's Pier 35 in Manhattan; beneath the Brooklyn Bridge in DUMBO between piers 4 and 5, also in Brooklyn; and Governors Island to activate spaces that typically were not.
+The sites chosen for the four waterfalls were the East River Esplanade's Pier 35 in Manhattan; beneath the Brooklyn Bridge in DUMBO, between piers 4 and 5 near Brooklyn Heights Promenade; and Governors Island to activate spaces that typically were not.

 Work on erecting the four support scaffolds began in mid-March, 2008.
 On the shore of Governors Island construction teams used pile driving to secure the scaffolding in place.
 This method was not used at the other locations for various reasons, including the effects of vibrations through car and subway tunnels.
 Once completed, the scaffolding would total 64000 sqft and weigh 270 tons.
 Eliasson has said that the scaffolds themselves were designed to blend in with their urban surroundings, but that he purposely did not try to conceal them, explaining he "want[s] people to know that this is both a natural phenomenon and a cultural one."

 Construction involved the work of 108 different people, including two environmental consultants.
 The installation was designed to be ecologically-friendly.
 Some example of this are energy efficient LED lighting by US-based LED Lighting Designers & Manufacturers Boca Flasher, Inc., energy purchased from renewable sources and the filters used to keep aquatic life from taking a ride up-and-over the waterfall.
 When the project closed the materials were intended to be made available for re-use in a future project.